 Want to join our team?
 Visit our Careers page to learn more.

-To be a partner with government agencies and nongovernmental partner organizations that:
+To be a partner with government and civic organizations that:

-- maintains data security and stewardship at the highest level.
+- maintains data privacy and stewardship at the highest level.

 - Becoming the highest performing state government through the use of data-driven decision making.

 - Providing world-class data science and analytics capabilities to our partners to help inform and solve policy challenges.